codebro634/Cascade/README.md

   env = load_env(Path(path))
   evaluate_agent(agent,env, measure_return=True, verbose=True)
 ```
-# Run experiments from the thesis
+# Run experiments from the paper

 The experiments used for the thesis are located in the folder `Experiments` and can be loaded from there.
 Alternatively, they can be manually configured.
 The following lists the necessary commands.